JoniColeman/gwas_scripts/README.md

 ##### Quality control, imputation and analysis of genome-wide genotyping data from the Illumina HumanCoreExome microarray.
 Jonathan R. I. Coleman; Jack Euesden; Hamel Patel; Amos A. Folarin; Stephen Newhouse; Gerome Breen.
 Briefings in Functional Genomics 2016; [doi:10.1093/bfgp/elv037](http://bfg.oxfordjournals.org/content/15/4/298)

 The scripts in this repo are referenced in the publication referenced above, which provides a straight-forward guide to the quality control, imputation and analysis of genome-wide genotype data.
-Scripts can be tested using the toy PLINK dataset kindly provided by Shaun Purcell on the PLINK 1.07 website: [example.zip](http://pngu.mgh.harvard.edu/~purcell/plink/dist/example.zip).
+Scripts can be tested using the toy PLINK dataset kindly provided by Shaun Purcell on the PLINK 1.07 website: [example.zip](https://zzz.bwh.harvard.edu/plink/dist/example.zip).

 This pipeline is designed to provide a useful resource for using genome-wide data from low-coverage arrays and smaller projects.
 As projects grow larger and more complex, it may be valuable to consult software creators' websites to seek more sophisticated analysis methods.
 A brief list of these is provided at the end of this document - I will gladly consider suggested inclusions.

-For the quality control, imputation and analysis of large scale genome-wide genotype data, it is highly recommended to look at Ricopili, the pipeline of the Psychiatric Genomics Consortium, which is currently being deposited in [this repo](https://github.com/Nealelab/ricopili).
+For the quality control, imputation and analysis of large scale genome-wide genotype data, it is highly recommended to look at Ricopili, the pipeline of the Psychiatric Genomics Consortium, which is currently being deposited in [this repo](https://github.com/Nealelab/ricopili) and is documented [here](https://sites.google.com/a/broadinstitute.org/ricopili/).
 All credit for Ricopili goes to its creators.

 Within this protocol, the following software is used: